What is the FAFSA?

-Apply as soon as possible after January 1 for the academic year that starts on or after July 1.
+For the 2016-2017 academic year, apply as soon as possible.
 You must reapply yearly.
-If you submit your FAFSA by March 1, any aid programs for which you qualify should be awarded prior to your registration for the fall semester.
-Submitting the FAFSA by March 1 will give you the best opportunity to be awarded the State of Illinois MAP grant.
+The 2017-2018 FAFSA will be available October 1, 2016.
+If you submit your 2017-2018 FAFSA by December 2, 2016 any aid programs for which you qualify should be awarded prior to your registration for the fall 2017 semester.
+Submitting the FAFSA by December 2 will give you the best opportunity to be awarded the State of Illinois MAP grant.
 Completing the FAFSA begins the financial aid application process.
 Refer to Financial Aid for other important dates to remember.

 What Information is Reported?

 The FAFSA is comprised of steps that the student and/or parent completes, including:

 Step 6.
 Schools to Receive Information

 Step 7.
 Signature and Release

 How is State Information Handled?

 State information is integrated throughout the FAFSA.
 Students wanting to apply for Illinois Monetary Awards (MAP) should take special note of the following questions: